 2014 Shenandoah Quarter Value

-The 2014 Shenandoah Quarter, designed by Phebe Hemphill, depicts Little Stony Man summit with a lone backpacker surveying the 4,000-foot ridgelines—a scene familiar to Virginia hikers.
-The park spans 199,173 acres in the Blue Ridge Mountains and was established in 1935 under Roosevelt-era programs.
+The 2014 Shenandoah Quarter was designed by Phebe Hemphill and depicts the Little Stony Man summit with a lone backpacker surveying the 4,000-foot ridgelines.
+The park spans 199,173 acres in Virginia’s Blue Ridge Mountains and was established on December 26, 1935, as part of Roosevelt-era conservation programs.

 2014-P Shenandoah Quarter Price/Grade Chart